 LONDON.- Ronald Phillips Ltd

-, one of the worlds leading antique galleries handling some of the most important pieces of English Antique Furniture and Works of Art has released some of the finest examples of craftsmanship and design that will be displayed on the companys stand at the International Fine Art and Antique Dealers Show.
+, one of the worlds leading antique galleries handling some of the most important pieces of English antique furniture, has provided a sneak preview of some of the stunning statement pieces that are destined for the companys booth at this years Spring Masters New York.